Solid Cache in Rails 8: When the Database Is the Right Cache

 If you want to roll this out safely:

-- Start in staging with production-like traffic replay if you can.
+- Start in staging, with realistic traffic replay if you can.

 - Enable strict limits (

-max_size,max_age) before you ship to prod. - Decide on isolation: separate cache DB vs shared pool.
+max_size,max_age) before you put real traffic on it. - Decide on isolation: separate cache DB vs shared pool.

 - Measure DB impact: IO, latency, CPU, autovacuum activity.